Free Raised Garden Bed Plans

 Pathways

 Orientation of raised beds is not usually a problem if adequate space is left between beds for access.
-These pathways not only provide practical access but can enhance the aesthetic of your garden with materials like gravel, mulch, or pavers.
+These pathways not only provide practical access but can enhance the aesthetic of your garden with materials like gravel, mulch, bricks or concrete pavers.

 Soil Mixtures for Raised Beds